tadvi/ann/README.md

 Go (golang) implementations of various Neural Networks.

-Self-Organizing Maps also known as Kohnen's maps.
+Simple implementation of Self-Organizing Maps also known as Kohonen's maps.
+This is initial release.
+More various neural networks will follow.